pogonomyrmex661/pogonomyrmex661.github.io/_posts/2025-01-01-raven-steals-the-moon.md

 ---
-title: "Gall on Creosote Bush - Stem-Gall Midge"
+title: "Raven Steals the Moon"
 date: 2025-01-13 02:11:12 +0700
 categories: [art]
 tags: [art, raven]
-description: Raven Steals the Moon.
-A felted wool sculpture by Heather Aquarius, with Mesa Verde in the background.
+description: A felted wool sculpture by Heather Aquarius, with Mesa Verde in the background.
 image: images/IMG_05702.jpg
 ---